trt1e/Fake-autorik/README.md

 Also change the "ante - cbt", thats suposed to be your background img.
 The photoshop img is relly ez to change out 2!

+If you want to not have the kinda bad adobe downloader, then you can just remove the create_new_window triger.
+If you want to change the text that appers when it fake downloads adobe then you can change the "realsoundingwords.txt" folder.